Teaching

 This course covers experimental design and research methodology, elementary and advanced techniques of data analysis, and basic issues in the philosophy of science.
 Laboratory and individual research is required.

 Prerequisites: Must be a declared Psychology major (or permission of instructor).
-Must also have completed PSYC 101 or equivalent with grade of "C" or higher, and also completed MATH 160. |
+Must also have completed PSYC 101 or equivalent and PSYC 200 with grade of "C"; or higher.his course covers experimental design and research methodology, elementary and advanced techniques of data analysis, and basic issues in the philosophy of science.
+Laboratory and individual research is required. |

 PSYC 220: Developmental Psychology: Prenatal through Childhood